 His radio dramas have been nominated for European Radio Drama Festival Awards, including Grand Prix Nova radio drama awards in Bucharest in 2014 and 2015, “The Winter’s Tales” Festival; the first UK International Radio Drama Festival in Canterbury in 2015, Leipziger Hörspielsommer audio drama festival in 2015, and The UK International Radio Drama Festival in 2017.
 Heads Up series on positive mental health was the winner of CRAOL Awards 2016 – Distinction in the category of Commissioned Programming.

 He was the production manager for Galway’s Flirt FM for 3 years and continues to produce and present Feed Me Weird Things; a weekly electronic/leftfield music show for the station.
 He was head of production at Athlone Community Radio for 5 years.
-He is membership officer for AIRPI – Association of Independent Radio Producers Ireland.
+He was membership officer for AIRPI – Association of Independent Radio Producers Ireland for 3 years.

 Alan is a certified FETAC/QQI accredited trainer and has designed and implemented specific training courses for staff, volunteers and community groups.
 He has previously created sound design and composed music for theatre and has worked in the film & television fields.
 Alan is fascinated by sound, and is open to collaborating on new audio projects.